vertoe/darkcoind-ncurses/README.md

 usage
 -----

-copy your bitcoin.conf to bitcoind-ncurses's folder
+copy your darkcoin.conf to darkcoind-ncurses's folder

 alternatively, create a file with the following details:
 ```